-Deferred Issuance Costs, Premiums, and Discounts
+Premiums and Discounts

 In the government-wide financial statements, long-term obligations are reported as liabilities in the statement of net position.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight line method.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method.